 You can also avoid this from happening by using gel color on the toenails.
 Leaving gel color on the toenails past 3 weeks did not cause that striation/ white spots damage to my clients, especially when the gel color was removed with an efile.

 Is this damage permanent?

-No, the damage you removed should not return significantly if you sealed the nail with a ceramic bit or 4-way shining buffer.
+No, the damage you removed should not return significantly if you sealed the nail with a ceramic bit or 4-way shining buffer (if electric tools completely freak you out).
 Keep the nails without nail color for a few days or even weeks just so that you can see for yourself the improvement.